opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 **Important to note**
 - Webhooks are still in **beta**, meaning users should expect bugs as we work on smoothing out the rough edges. **If you are unable to accept this risk, please do not use this feature until its mainstream release.**
 - Please lock down the version of the SDK you are using and disable automatic upgrades to avoid disruption from breaking changes.
-- You are responsible for correctly setting up your system to receive, verify and decrypt FormSG responses using our software development kit (SDK).
+- You are responsible for correctly setting up your system to receive, verify and decrypt FormSG responses using our SDK.
 FormSG is not responsible for your setup, and only bears responsibility for ensuring our servers are correctly routing responses in accordance with our SDK.

 ### There is a problem and my system is not receiving data from FormSG.
 Are my responses lost?